DSR-RHIT/me447-visualizing-data/cm/cm000_course_about.md

 During Congressional hearing in August 2015, Representative Jason Chaffetz used the following graph as part of his effort to defund Planned Parenthood, stating, “In pink, that’s the reduction in the breast exams, and the red is the increase in the abortions.
-Thatâ€™s what’s going on in your organization.”
+That’s what’s going on in your organization.”

 <img src="../resources/images/lying-graphic-1.png" width="50%" />